-With over 34,000 copies in print, Landscape Painting has been a top 20 seller at publisher Watson-Guptill and is the #1 selling landscape book in America, with readers at Amazon.com giving it a 5-star rating.
-The book has received excellent reviews and has been called “a new classic of landscape art” (Katherine Tyrell, Making a Mark).
-It has graced the bookshelves at of many museums like The Metropolitan Museum of Art in New York, The National Gallery, the Seattle Art Museum and in Europe at the Tate Gallery in London, the Scotland National Gallery, and the Van Gogh Museum in Amsterdam.
+With over 35,000 copies in print, Landscape Painting has been a top 20 seller at publisher Watson-Guptill and is the #1 selling landscape book in America, with readers at Amazon.com giving it a 5-star rating.
+The book has been called “a new classic of landscape art” (Katherine Tyrell, Making a Mark) and it has graced the bookshelves at museums like The Metropolitan Museum of Art in New York, The National Gallery, the Seattle Art Museum and in Europe at the Tate Gallery in London, the Scotland National Gallery, and the Van Gogh Museum in Amsterdam.
 A Chinese language edition was published in 2017.

 Simplification and Massing: Learn to reduce nature’s complexity by looking beneath the surface of a subject to discover the form’s basic masses and shapes.